Their time will come

 It doesn't look bad for the future of running.
 A large number of young runners showed great ambition to reach the podium in the international multi-terrain races at Lake Blaguš.

 Good to see so many young runners in action!
-More children than adults dashed around a really nice off-road course at Lake Blaguš in the rolling hills of north-eastern Slovenia.
-Overall, 129 children, many of them from Hungary and Austria, ran distances from 300 metres to 2km and showed great ambition to win over their rivals.
+More children than adults dashed around a very scenic off-road course at Lake Blaguš (Slovene: Blaguško jezero) which is situated in the rolling hills of north-eastern Slovenia.
+Overall, 129 children, many of them from Hungary and Austria, ran distances between 300 metres and 2 kilometres and showed great ambition to win over their rivals.

-Young runners also tried hard in the women's race of 6km and the men's race of 9km but experienced elite athletes ended up on top of the podium.
-The races were held on a pretty 3km-lap multi-terrain course with a 500 meter uphill section on an asphalt road.
+Young runners also tried hard in the women's 6k and the men's 9k race but experienced elite athletes ended up on top of the podium.
+The races were held on a 3-kilometre-long multi-terrain loop course.
+The route includes a 500-meter uphill section on an asphalt road.

 In the men's race, Jože Čeh (38), who has represented Slovenia many times in European and World Mountain Running Championships, took the lead after 500 metres and dictated the pace.
 After the first lap, there were still six runners in contention but then one after the other dropped from his heels.
 At the end, Čeh won with a comfortable margin of 15 seconds, ahead of David Valenti (27), who is also at home in the mountains.